Cessna Citation X

 Trade-offs

-• Operating Costs: The Rolls-Royce AE3007 engines and complex hydraulic systems make this one of the most expensive Citations to maintain.
-Fuel burn is significantly higher than competing super-midsized jets like the Sovereign or Latitude.
+• Operating cost: The Rolls-Royce AE3007 engines and complex hydraulics make the X among the most expensive Citations to run, and its fuel burn exceeds that of slower super-midsize jets such as the Sovereign or Latitude.

 Technical Specifications